Chris Little: Coaching career

 Little returned to UNC Pembroke in 2001 as an assistant coach for two years.
 He was named the head coach of Cumberland College in 2003 and lead the team to a 20th-place rank in the 2004 NAIA national poll and to the final of the NAIA Region XI tournament.
 Little returned to North Carolina to manage various youth football organisations in the Greensboro area before accepting a role as assistant coach for the Carolina Dynamo from 2008 to 2009.

 Little was named an assistant coach at Elon University in 2010 and was promoted to head coach in 2014 following the departure of Darren Powell.
 During his tenure at Elon, the team won four conference championships and qualified for three editions of the NCAA Tournament.
 Little also returned to the Carolina Dynamo as head coach in 2013.

 In 2017, Little joined Seattle Sounders FC as an academy coach and trainer.
 He managed several academy teams to national championships and was named the 2018 U-16/17 U.S. Development Academy West Division Coach of the Year.
 Little received his Elite Formation Coaching License from Major League Soccer in 2018 and spent time with the training staff of Atlético Madrid under the program.
 On 23 January 2019 the Sounders announced that Little would take over as head coach of the Tacoma Defiance reserves team while retaining his role as the Sounders FC Academy Director of Coaching.

 On 26 February 2021, Little left Tacoma to join Colorado Rapids as an assistant coach.

+Managing record

 Personal life

 Little is married to Kara-Lyn, a former volleyball player at UNC Pembroke, and has two children.